gilbsgilbs/YamahaWXA50RemoteControl/README.md

 - Automate releases
 - Add more features
 - Check if it works with more Yamaha devices
-- First go project, style could probably be improved
+- First personal project written in Go, style could probably be improved
 - Maybe some basic regression tests (mocking the server isn't really interesting)